Education Visitor Centre

 This is an excellent way for children to learn about the history of the site and they will enjoy finding the cards with clues.

-At the end of the trail they are rewarded with a small gift.
+At the end of the trail they are rewarded with a small prize.

 Normal entry fee applies but the cost of the trail is 50p per child.